-- The liquidity (or illiquidity) of the underlying investments within the portfolio, including the percentage of the fund invested in closed-ended structures, the terms for liquidation of those assets and any consents required. - 2.
+- 1. The liquidity (or illiquidity) of the underlying investments within the portfolio, including the percentage of the fund invested in closed-ended structures, the terms for liquidation of those assets and any consents required. - 2.
 If an investors' waiting list is in operation.
 Each fund is encouraged to adopt and publish clear policies detailing the approach to managing the investors' waiting list for both subscriptions and redemptions, and explain any circumstances where the fund has been unable to meet its stated subscription and redemption policy processes or obligations. - 3.
 How many redemption notices were received and not settled at the date of the report.
 Information should be presented in such a way that investors can clearly see current and future subscription and redemption liabilities of the fund. - 4.
-If appropriate, confirmation that the fund's bid and offer prices have been determined in accordance with AREF's Fund Pricing Recommendations (August 2014) (click here to view).
+If appropriate, confirmation that the fund's bid and offer prices have been determined in accordance with AREF's Fund Pricing Recommendations (August 2014).
 If not, an explanation of the key differences should be provided.

-3.2 Secondary market [last updated: 30/06/14]
+3.2 Secondary market [last updated: July 2014]

-The Manager should disclose whether or not units can be traded on the secondary market and, if so, whether the Manager can facilitate such trades.
+1. The manager should disclose whether or not units can be traded on the secondary market and, if so, whether the manager can facilitate such trades.

-Details of any secondary market dealing in the fund's units should include:

-- Details of any firm acting as broker of secondary market trades in the units. - Commission payable on dealing where the manager acts as a broker. - Where the manager acts as a broker: - The system used to match units - o The process for allocation of units to investors.

-3.3 Unit turnover [last updated: 30/06/14]
+- 1. Details of any secondary market dealing in the fund's units should include: - a.
+Details of any firm acting as broker of secondary market trades in the units. - b.
+Commission payable on dealing where the manager acts as a broker. - c.
+Where the manager acts as a broker: - i.
+The system used to match units - ii.
+The process for allocation of units to investors. - 3.3 Unit turnover [last updated: March 2016]

-Where applicable, disclosures should include a statement as to the total number of units:
+- 1. Where applicable, disclosures should include a statement as to the total number of units were:

-- Created
+- a.
+Created

-- Redeemed
+- b.
+Redeemed

-- Transferred
+- c.
+Matched